yandex-cloud/docs/en/compute/operations/vm-control/vm-detach-public-ip.md

    {% include [default-catalogue](../../../_includes/default-catalogue.md) %}

-   To detach a public IP address from a VM instance, run the CLI command below:
+   To detach a public IP address from a VM, run the following CLI command:

    ```bash
    yc compute instance remove-one-to-one-nat